The Church of St. Peter and St Paul stands in a magnificent position dominating the approach to the village across the Levels from the North.

 Please feel free to join us at worship, to explore the richness of the building in your own time, or simply to use it for a time of private peace and reflection.
 You are always welcome.

-Join us on Saturday 22 November in the Village Hall, 10am - 12.30pm for the Autumn Fair
+Please do join us on Saturday 22 November in the Village Hall, 10am - 12.30pm for the Autumn Fair